 The independent value is the input – generally one of the random variables in your model.
 The dependent value is the output – the result of the model.
 Another way to think about this is that the result depends on the input.

-SimulationRSquared function to create a table of R2 values for your model, and then add an Excel donut chart for a visual representation.
+SimulationRSquared function to create a table of R2 values for your model, and then add a donut chart for a visual representation.

 For more, see wikipedia.